henryc-eicc/jdcov_LASSO/README.md

 # jdcov_LASSO
-Repository for the R implementation of JdCov screening and Group LASSO on real-world TCGA RNAseq, Melanoma, and CNV data.
+The implementation of the following scripts assumes that the user has already downloaded, cleaned, and properly oriented the appropriate RNAseq, Methylation, and CNV datasets.
+More detailed information about this is provided in the code.

 JdCov files are obtained from the JdCov Github page located at https://github.com/shubhadeep4/jdcov